pytorch/pytorch/torch/csrc/jit/README.md

 TODO

-### `attributes`
+### `attributes.pkl`

 Attributes are all module properties that are not parameters or constants.
 Attributes are saved in a list in the order they were defined on the module.
-The list is stored as a Python `pickle` archive in the top level of the model file in `attributes.pkl`. `pickle`'s format was chosen due to:
+The list is stored as a Python `pickle` archive. `pickle`'s format was chosen due to:
 * **user friendliness** - the attributes file can be loaded in Python with `pickle` without having PyTorch installed
 * **size limits** - formats such as Protobuf empose size limits on total message size, whereas pickle limits are on individual values (e.g. strings cannot be longer than 4 GB)
 * **standard format** - `pickle` is a standard Python module with a reasonably simple format.
 The format is a program to be consumed by a stack machine that is detailed in Python's [`pickletools.py`](https://svn.python.org/projects/python/trunk/Lib/pickletools.py)